MCDReforged/MCDReforged/docs/source/quick_start/next_steps.rst

 Migrate
 -------

-If you was a user of legacy versions of MCDR, you may want to check out the :doc:`/migrate/index`
+If you were a user of legacy versions of MCDR, you may want to check out the :doc:`/migrate/index`

 -----